kisaragi-hiu/kisaragi-hiu.com/README.md

 ## Build locally

-- Install packages needed for build: Hugo, Node, npm, then `npm install`
+- Install packages needed for build: Hugo, Bun, then `bun install`
 - Fetch assets
   - /static/illust from my personal git forge
   - Maybe also external icons in the future